E. J. Tackett: Personal

 E.J. is married to Natalie (Goodman) Tackett as of 2019.
 Natalie was a state champion bowler in high school (2011) and a two-time Southwestern Illinois Bowler of the Year (2009, 2011).
 She has also competed for Junior Team USA (2013, 2014), and like her husband, is currently sponsored by MOTIV Bowling.
 In 2024, Natalie won the USBC Indiana Queens championship.
-She and E.J. now have a son named Tripp.
+She and E.J. have a son, Edward Dean Tackett III, whom they've nicknamed "Tripp".

 E.J.'s brother, Zac Tackett, also competes on the PBA Tour.
 Zac made his first television appearance when he qualified as the #8 seed in the 2023 PBA Players Championship, and he has won four PBA Regional Tour titles.

+In the media

+Tackett is one of five featured PBA players in the Ben Stiller-produced documentary Born to Bowl, which premiered on HBO and HBO Max March 16, 2026.